tingyuliang0116/tingyuliang0116.github.io/README.md

 > I recently graduated from The Hong Kong University of Science and Technology with Bachelor of Engineering in Computer Science and minor in Business.
 >
-> I am particularly interested in ...
+> I am particularly interested in Machine Learning, Computer Vision, and Artifical Intelligence for Sports.

 ***